 - Enable listening carefully to you - understand what’s important to you to help build your

 - ask you powerful open questions to 'enable your resourcefulness'

 - model and build positive behaviours and outcomes around your needs and issues

 - structure and support your development plan towards specific goals and competencies of your choosing

 We like to be transparent about our coaching process to encourage clients to learn coaching skills themselves.
-We believe great managers need to be great coaches as well so we highly recommend coaching skills training e.g. leadership coaching and Coaching for leaders programmes
+We believe great managers need to be great coaches, so we highly recommend coaching skills training e.g. leadership coaching and coaching for leaders programmes

 Executive coaching styles to fit your needs